Lissy93/dashy/docs/authentication.md

 > [!IMPORTANT]
 > Dashy's built-in auth is not intended to protect a publicly hosted instance against unauthorized access.
 Instead you should use an auth provider compatible with your reverse proxy, or access Dashy via your VPN, or implement your own SSO logic.
 >
-> In cases where Dashy is only accessibly within your home network, and you just want to add a login page, then the built-in auth may be sufficient, but keep in mind that configuration can still be accessed.
+> If Dashy is only accessible within your home network and you just want a login page, then the built-in auth may be sufficient.
+To also protect server-side endpoints and config files, set `ENABLE_HTTP_AUTH=true` (see [Adding HTTP Auth to Configuration](#adding-http-auth-to-configuration)).

 ## Built-In Auth

 Dashy has a basic login page included, and frontend authentication.
 You can enable this by adding users to the `auth` section under `appConfig` in your `conf.yml`.
 If this section is not specified, then no authentication will be required to access the app, and the homepage will resolve to your dashboard.

-> [!NOTE]
-> Since the auth is initiated in the main app entry point (for security), a rebuild is required to apply changes to the auth configuration.
-> You can trigger a rebuild through the UI, under Config --> Rebuild, or by running `yarn build` in the root directory.
+To also enable HTTP Authorization, set the `ENABLE_HTTP_AUTH` env var to `true`.

 ### Setting Up Authentication